vicramon/vim-quickdraw/README.md

 ## Installation

-If you have pathogen installed, it's as simple as this:
+If you have pathogen installed it's as simple as this:

 ```
 cd ~/.vimbundles